 Why It Made the Cut: Known in the business for years as one of the bigger names in home security, ADT continues to hold its own by keeping up with the latest smart-home tech and continuing to release new home security product offerings.

-Customers who opt for an ADT security system will sign a monitoring contract for 36 months.
+ADT traditionally produces equipment designed for professional installation, but there’s also the ADT Self Setup option which customers can install themselves.
+Customers who opt for a professionally installed ADT security system will sign a monitoring contract for 36 months (except in California, where the contract is 24 months).
 Those who choose to finance their system will sign a 60-month contract instead.
 If a customer wants to end their contract early, they could end up paying as much as 75 percent of their regular monthly fees for early cancellation.
+ADT Self Setup customers won’t be required to sign a contract, not will they have the option to finance their equipment.
+However, they will still be required to sign up for professional monitoring as ADT doesn’t offer a self-monitoring option.

-ADT has a total of three apps to help customers control their security systems, pay their bills, and stay safe while out of the home.
-Customers will need to choose the Smart or Video monitoring plan to get access to the ADT Control app, which allows users to control their smart- home and home security devices from anywhere using just a smartphone or tablet.
+ADT has a total of four apps to help customers control their security systems, pay their bills, and stay safe while out of the home.
+Customers will need to choose the Smart or Video monitoring plan to get access to the ADT Control app, which allows users to control their smart-home and home security devices from anywhere using just a smartphone or tablet.
+The ADT+ app is designed for ADT Self Setup customers, allowing them to control their security system and smart-home devices and stream live video using their smartphone.

-Customers who choose to go with a regular ADT system will pay a monthly cost of somewhere between $45.99 and $59.99 for monitoring (depending on the package chosen), along with a possible installation cost and the cost of their equipment.
+Customers who choose to go with a regular ADT system will pay a monthly cost of somewhere between $45.99 and $61.99 for monitoring (depending on the package chosen), along with a possible installation cost and the cost of their equipment.
 There are options for panic buttons, flood sensors, carbon monoxide detectors, and cameras, in addition to the traditional motion sensors and keypads.
+ADT Self Setup customers will pay slightly less for professional monitoring—between $24.99 and $34.99 depending on the package.
 Customers will find that they can get a comprehensive home security solution from ADT regardless of their needs.
-And if they’re not satisfied with the service, they can change their mind within the first 6 months and get their money back.
+And if the equipment malfunctions within 6 months and is unable to be repaired, customers can get their money back.

 - Base cost: $599